Frequently Asked Questions

 What is the Donor Dashboard?

-The Donor Dashboard is a way for our donors to keep track of their donations to MTG.
-Once you donate for the first time via the website you can create a donor login and account.
+The Donor Dashboard is a way for our donors to keep track of their generous donations to Musical Theatre Guild.
+Once you donate for the first time via the website, you can create a donor login and account.
 Here you can review any recurring donations and also retrieve receipts for your tax-deductible gifts.
-Watch a tutorial video on how this new feature benefits our donors while supporting MTG.
+Watch a tutorial video on how this new feature benefits our donors while supporting Musical Theatre Guild.

 -

-What are the COVID-19 protocols for MTG Productions?
+What are the COVID-19 protocols for Musical Theatre Guild Productions?

-To ensure the safety of our patrons, actors, crew and staff the following COVID-19 Safety and General Conduct Policies are in place for MTG’s productions:
+To ensure the safety of our patrons, actors, crew and staff the following COVID-19 Safety and General Conduct Policies are in place for Musical Theatre Guild’s productions:

 - MASKS ARE RECOMMENDED.

-- While masks and full COVID vaccination and booster shots are no longer required, both are strongly recommended for all MTG performances at the Alex Theatre.
+- While masks and full COVID-19 vaccination and booster shots are no longer required, both are strongly recommended for all Musical Theatre Guild performances at The Santa Monica College Performing Arts Center Eli and Edythe Broad Stage.

 - Please note that these health and safety measures are subject to change at Musical Theatre Guild’s sole discretion and based on evolving health and safety guidance and conditions.
 We will continue monitoring the L.A.
 County Health Department to ensure we are following all applicable health and safety protocols.